-9 Fire Prevention Housekeeping Whilst beyond the scope of the Fire Safety Order, as a private balcony is not part of the common area, residents should be advised about the risks arising from the presence of combustible materials on balconies.
+7 Fire Prevention Housekeeping Whilst beyond the scope of the Fire Safety Order, as a private balcony is not part of the common area, residents should be advised about the risks arising from the presence of combustible materials on balconies.
 They should make clear that smoking, the use of barbecues and storage of flammable property on balconies can increase that risk.
 Advice from fire and rescue authorities is also clear that barbecues should not be used on balconies.
-(MHCLG Advice Note on Balconies on Residential Buildings, 2019) Advisory Identified 10 Fire Prevention Housekeeping The storage of combustible items in riser cupboards should be prohibited.
-(Riser cupboard, first floor outside flat 4 and 5) High Identified 11 Escape Routes & Fire Spread Fire Doors There is an excessive centre gap on the double riser doors outside flat 2.
+(MHCLG Advice Note on Balconies on Residential Buildings, 2019) Version 5, 27/08/2024 This task remains outstanding.
+Advisory Identified 8 Fire Prevention Housekeeping The storage of combustible items in riser cupboards should be prohibited.
+(Riser cupboard, first floor outside flat 4 and 5) Version 5, 27/08/2024 This task remains outstanding.
+High Identified

+9 Escape Routes & Fire Spread Fire Doors There is an excessive centre gap on the double riser doors outside flat 2.
 These two should be rehung to reduce this gap.
 The centre lips of these doors are also damaged and should be re-lipped.
-Medium Identified 12 Fire Fighting Fire Service Access & Facilities It is recommended to provide floor numbers on each floor level to aid firefighters orientation when entering the building.
-Low Identified
+Version 4, 27/08/2024 This task remains outstanding.
+Medium Identified 10 Fire Fighting Fire Service Access & Facilities It is recommended to provide floor numbers on each floor level to aid firefighters orientation when entering the building.
+Version 5, 27/08/2024 This task remains outstanding.
+Low Identified 11 Detection & Warning Control Equipment The fire alarm system should be serviced by an engineer.
+Email sent to ISHA on 28/08/2024 and response received that a job would be raised.
+High Identified